On Tuza's conjecture in co-chain graphs: Proof of Theorem 1

 Since $2|P_2|- |T_1|$ is integer, we conclude that $2|P_2|- |T_1| \geq 0$.

 So, we can assume that $\ell \geq 2$.
 Analogously, we may assume that $m \geq 2$.
 For the rest of the proof in this case, we may assume, without loss of generality, that $\ell \leq m$.
 We divide the rest of the proof in two cases: either $x_\ell \leq m$ or not.
-As we will use Propositions \ref{prop:pSK} and \ref{prop:pK} as before several times, we will do it without stating them throughout the rest of the paper. \\\\ We define a triangle packing $P_3$ as follows.
+As we will use Propositions \ref{prop:pSK} and \ref{prop:pK} as before several times, we will do it without stating them throughout the rest of the paper. \\\\